sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 }
 ```

-### Asset
+### asset

-If your package requires a build or compile step, you might want to provide your release via pre-compiles zip archives or sublime-package files.
-To do so, specify an `asset` key describing a pattern of the name of the downloadable asset.
+If your package requires a build or compile step,
+you might want to provide your releases via pre-compiled zip archives
+or sublime-package files.
+To do so, specify an "asset" key describing
+the pattern of the name of the downloadable asset.

 ```json
 {